Category: movies

 Saint Patrick – The Irish Legend (2000)

-A young Christian boy attends a druid worship that is attacked by invading Irish tribes.
-Taken captive, he is taken back to Ireland to become a slave.
-Enduring many hardships, he finds comfort and eventually salvation in his faith.
-After several years, he escapes back to England, where he joins a convent to prove his faith.
-His greatest desire is to return to Ireland
+A young Christian boy is taken captive by invading Irish tribes and enslaved.
+Enduring many hardships, he finds salvation in his faith, escapes back to England, and ultimately fulfills his greatest desire — to return to Ireland as a missionary.

 A Time for Miracles (1980)